Svito-zar/wasp-2023-summer-school/README.md

     - 5D.wav

 The `.txt` file should contain the following information:
+- Team name or ID
 - World

+*Example:*
+- Jackal.txt
-- Team name / ID
+    - Team "Jackal"
+    - World "Tropical island"

+We have the following teams:
+1. Algorithmic Amigos
+2. VR WASP Wizards
+3. Artificial Four
+4. Quebec
+5. Lucasfilm Ltd TM

 We offer 5 worlds to choose from: